7 November 2025

 TermsDefinition

 Stock/Share It means a unit of ownership in a company.
-If you buy a share market term, you are becoming a part-owner of that company.
+If you buy a share, you are becoming a part-owner of that company.

 Equity The value of ownership interest in a company, typically in the form of common or preferred stocks.
 It refers to the capital invested by shareholders.